Strings are group of characters, Contains any number of characters, letters, special characters. It is a scalar type in perl.

 Strings can be declared with $variable

 .
-It stores, alphabets,characters and numbers
+It stores, alphabets, characters, and numbers.

 How to define string literals in Perl

-String literals are declared using below syntax
+String literals are declared using the below syntax.

 $variable=[string in quotes]